nuxt-modules/sitemap/README.md

 ```

-### Set Site URL
+### Set Site URL (required when prerendering)

-You'll need to provide the URL of your site in order to generate the sitemap.xml.
+For prerendered sitemaps, you'll need to provide the URL of your site in order to generate the sitemap.xml.

 ```ts
 export default defineNuxtConfig({